alvaro347/alvaro347/README.md

 ## Learning and Development

-- **Languages**: JavaScript, Python, HTML, CSS, Java
+- **Languages**: JavaScript, Python, TypeScript, Java
 - Frontend Development with React
 - Backend Development with Node.js and Express
-- Database Management with MongoDB
+- Database Management with SQL
-- Cloud Computing with AWS

 ## Get in Touch